 We recently asked our expert panel about the keys to successful place brand management.
 There was a significant focus on the role of residents.
 This time is no different.

 Caio Esteves [Places For Us] considers the second phase of a brand’s “life” to be the ideal time to involve the residents and those affected by the place brand, as they were probably not fully involved during conceptualization.
-He suggests to ask questions such as:
+He suggests asking questions such as:

 - Which groups have not been privileged by the initial strategies and should be part of the next move?